evedata.evefile.entities.metadata module

 Data without context (i.e. metadata) are mostly useless.
 Hence, to every

-class (type) of data in the evedata.evefile.entities.data
+class (type) of data in the evedata.evefile.entities.data module,

 there exists a corresponding metadata class in this module.